 Accent lighting is a great way to add ambience to your outdoor areas as well; uplights installed near garden features or along pathways for example, or LED strip lighting on deckstairs and rails.

 - Decorative lighting can add character to your home and allow you to showcase your unique style and compliment your home in so many ways.
 If you have an older style home, you can add elegance and old-world charm with a pendant chandelier, or example.

-For an obligation free quote or just a chat about updating your lighting, please get in touch with us today – we have a great team of qualified electricians ready to help you update your home with smart and stylish lighting choices.
+Are you based in Hornsby, the North Shore, Castle Hill or surrounds and need to update your lighting?
+For an obligation free quote or just a chat about updating your lighting, please get in touch with us today – we have a great team of local electricians ready to help you update your home with smart and stylish lighting choices.